 That’s what he does – to have a conversation or two with everyone who walks up to him.
 A wonderful man with a great sense of humor, he had once written about how he was mistaken for Rudyard Kipling and still signed The Jungle Book for the kid as Kipling.

 As I walked up to him, he asked, “What brings you here?” and all I could say was “You”.
 He smiled and nodded as I gave my copy of ‘Love Among the Bookshelves’ and ‘The Night Train at Deoli’.

-While he signed the books I nervously posed for a picture and told him about the surprise which the husband had planned and executed brilliantly (for the first time!
+While he signed the books I nervously posed for a picture and told him about the surprise that the husband had planned and executed brilliantly (for the first time!
 The execution that is!).
-He called my husband over from the crowd to greet.
+He called my husband over from the crowd to meet and greet.